Leesaal/WeatherApp/README.md

 2. Use one API to make more efficient coding
 3. Change the CSS styling depending on screensize
 4. Limit the local storage to 5 items
-5. Show a consistent data layout for the current and future forecasts
-6. Add event listener for the search history buttons to trigger the functions to run based on the city clicked
+5. Add event listener for the search history buttons to trigger the functions to run based on the city clicked

 ## Link to page